 - Magnetic resonance arteriography: This test uses a magnetic field and pulses of radio waves to create images of blood vessels and show where they may be blocked.

 Treating high blood pressure can offer dramatic protection against atherosclerosis.
 Much of the decline in the death rate from heart attacks and strokes is due to improved treatment of high blood pressure over the past 50 years.

 For example, one large study found that a 10-point reduction in systolic blood pressure (the top number) lowered the risk of major cardiovascular disease events by 20%, coronary heart disease by 17%, stroke by 27%, heart failure by 28%, and death from all causes by 13%.

 Another study found that for each 5-point reduction in systolic blood pressure, the risk of developing cardiovascular events fell by 10%.

 Exercise and a low-salt diet that is high in fruits, vegetables, and whole grains will reduce blood pressure by a moderate amount.
 Keeping a healthy weight can also help.
 (Ask your doctor about the right weight for you.)

 In many cases, your doctor will suggest medication to help control your high blood pressure.
 In fact, your doctor may prescribe drugs to reduce both your high blood pressure and the risk of atherosclerosis.

-Treatment for atherosclerosis typically starts with changes to diet and exercise habits, along with other possible lifestyle changes like quitting smoking.
-Your doctor might also prescribe medications, like statins, to help reduce blood cholesterol levels.
+Treatment of atherosclerosis typically starts with changes in diet and exercise habits, along with other possible lifestyle changes such as quitting smoking.
+Your doctor might also prescribe medications, such as statins, to help reduce blood cholesterol levels.

 Other treatments may include angioplasty and stenting for severe blockages.